infradom/ecopower_dynamic_grid_prices/README.md

 Current implementation assumes you have a single tarif, no day/night meter.

 # Configuration parameters:
 - API authentication token for Entsoe.
 See https://transparency.entsoe.eu/content/static_content/Static%20content/web%20api/Guide.html#_authentication_and_authorisation for information on how to obtain a token.
-If you only want to use the Ecopower price, enter None in this field (not tested)
+If you only want to use the Ecopower price, leave this field empty.
+You must either provide an Entsoe token or an API token or both.
 - area code: for Belgium this is 10YBE----------2 (for other areas, see https://transparency.entsoe.eu/content/static_content/Static%20content/web%20api/Guide.html#_areas.
 - grid operators may charge different prices than the ones published on entsoe.
 This integration allows to declare factors A, B, C, D for some customization:
   - consume cost: Cost = A * (published_price + B)